Egon Wellesz: Early life and education in Vienna

 Wellesz's father worked in the textile business and his parents initially intended Wellesz to join him in his work, or pursue a career as a civil servant.
-In order to achieve that aim, his parents were intent upon Wellesz pursuing an education in the law.
-Accordingly, Wellesz entered the University of Vienna as a law student following the completion of his studies at the Franz Josephs Gymnasium.
+In order to achieve that aim, his parents were intent upon Wellesz pursuing an education in law.
+Accordingly, Wellesz entered the University of Vienna as a law student following the completion of his studies at the Franz-Joseph-Gymnasium.
 However, Wellesz's own career ambitions had been bent towards music for several years prior to his entrance to the University of Vienna.
 This desire to pursue a music career had been formed after attending a performance of Carl Maria von Webers Der Freischütz under the baton of Gustav Mahler at the Vienna State Opera on October 21, 1898; a present from his parents on his 13th birthday.
 This opera so moved Wellesz that he decided he wanted to become a composer.
-Prior to this experience, Wellesz had already had some excellent music education as a boy, as his mother was a music enthusiast and amateur pianist who encourage music studies as a hobby.
+Prior to this experience, Wellesz had already had some excellent music education as a boy, as his mother was a music enthusiast and amateur pianist who encouraged music studies as a hobby.
 He began his initial music training at a young age studying the piano with his mother's teacher, Carl Frühling.